4 Ways to Identify Web Design Goals for Your Therapy Website

-An effective site for your practice starts with identifying your goals for your therapy website and prioritizing them in its’ design.
+An effective site for your practice starts with identifying web design goals for your therapy website and prioritizing them in its’ design.
 Whether you’ve had a website for some time and it needs a good refresh or if you don’t yet have a website, but you’d like to, the starting line is the same.

 You have to set a goal.